realA10001986/Dash-Gauges/README.md

 ### Connecting a TCD by wire

->Note that a wired connection only allows for synchronized time travel sequences, no other communication takes place, and there is no way to remote-control the Gauges through the TCD by wire.
+>A wired connection only allows for synchronized time travel sequences, no other communication takes place, and there is no way to remote-control the Gauges through the TCD by wire.
 A wireless connection over BTTFN/WiFi is much more powerful and therefore recommended over a wired connection.

 For wiring information, please see [here](Hardware.md#connecting-a-tcd-to-the-dash-gauges-by-wire).